t3db0t/Button/readme.md

 * Built-in debouncing

     `// Sets 50ms debounce duration`

     `Button button = Button(12, BUTTON_PULLUP_INTERNAL, true, 50);`

+## Installing

+To install, [download](https://github.com/virgildisgr4ce/Button/zipball/master) the library, extract it to ~/Documents/Arduino/libraries and rename the folder "Button."
+(Github generates a different name for the zip link.)
+Restart Arduino if it was already open.

 I hope you find this useful!
-Please report any bugs using the github issue tracker.
+Please report any bugs using the [Github issue tracker](https://github.com/virgildisgr4ce/Button/issues).